sumit0042/phaser2DAssessment/README.md

 - Take alternate turns to move the rook
 - Use mouse to move the rook to the new position
 ## Further Improvements
 - Implement Player Profile using session id.
-Currently, more than 2 players can play if they have the link to the game.
-Avoid this, allow more instances of game for new joinees or provide them with spectator role
+Currently, no more than 2 players can play if they have the link to the game.
+Avoid this, allow more instances of game for new joinees or provide them with spectator role.
+In the meantime, disconnect socket after 10 min of testing.
+And if new connection, then new game from rook at 7, 7
-- Move Game Logic to Backend.
-This includes rook movement constraints, timer and turns, win condition
+- Add Game Over Condition and restart for gameover due to timeout
 - Add Game Over Animations, Blinking Animation for hint and reward, Hover Animation etc
+- Add Design Documentation and Code Comments for latest commmit
 ## Logic
 The logic for the main scene can be found in file [/pH/src/scenes/Level.js](https://github.com/sumit0042/phaser2DAssessment/blob/master/pH/src/scenes/Level.js)